 U.S. companies don’t measure fair value of biological assets as the Generally Accepted Accounting Principles they use are more conservative, said Shane Dikolli, a professor of accounting at Duke University’s Fuqua School of Business in Durham, North Carolina.

-Bunge Ltd. (BG), the world’s second-largest oilseed processor, instead shows the lower of the historical cost or market value of an asset, said Susan Burns, a company spokeswoman.
+Bunge Ltd. (BG:US), the world’s second-largest oilseed processor, instead shows the lower of the historical cost or market value of an asset, said Susan Burns, a company spokeswoman.
 Bunge is based in White Plains, New York.

 Under IFRS rules, companies including Olam describe the method and assumptions made in valuing biological assets in their income statements, Dikolli said.